-In a climate of overweight and obesity, the amount consumers eat or drink is just as important as what is eaten.
-Nutrition information on food labels is regarded as a major means for encouraging consumers to make healthier choices.
+In a climate of obesity, the amount consumers eat is just as important as what is eaten.
+Nutrition information on food labels is a major way to encourage consumers to make healthier choices.

-Nutrition labelling is regarded as a useful tool to help consumers make healthier choices.
-For this reason, nutrition information, normally found on the back of food packages, has begun to appear on the front of food packages.
+In order to help consumers make healthier choices, nutrition information, normally found on the back of food packages, has begun to appear on the front of food packages.

-Desk research carried out by EUFIC in 2003 revealed that a certain amount of consumer research is already available concerning consumer understanding of the nutrition label content and format.
+In 2003, EUFIC desk research revealed that a certain amount of consumer research is already available concerning consumer understanding of the nutrition label content and format.

 The field of risk communication is going through a period of change.
-The area, having evolved from studies of public perceptions associated with nuclear power plants, noxious chemical facilities and crisis management issues, has now become closely intertwined with food.
+Evolving from misconceptions involving nuclear power plant crises, the area is now closely intertwined with food.